NewSearch millions of jobs from your AI agent with MCP

 Comparison·Jan 30, 2026·5 min read

-JSearch API: what it returns, what it costs, and the direct-source alternative
+JSearch API: what it returns, what it costs, and the alternative

 JSearch API on RapidAPI is the most-installed jobs endpoint in RapidAPI’s catalog.
 It wraps a handful of job boards behind one URL and is free to start.
 If you’re evaluating it for a production product, here’s the technical comparison most reviews don’t do - what JSearch istechnically, what its API surface returns, and when a direct integration with each source is better.

-JSearch is a third-party scraper that wraps Indeed, ZipRecruiter, Glassdoor, LinkedIn, and a few smaller boards.
+The JSearch API is a third-party scraper that wraps Indeed, ZipRecruiter, Glassdoor, LinkedIn, and a few smaller boards - largely by reading Google for Jobs results.
 It returns a unified JSON shape over RapidAPI.
 The endpoint:

 GET https://jsearch.p.rapidapi.com/search